dm112-tadbox/log-vault/README.md

 # Log vault

+Warning!
+The application is under the development.
+Please, do not use in the production.

 ## Description

 Log vault is a library, intended to use in projects where you are required to collect, store and structure the logs, produced by your nodejs process.